d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn.md

 concatenation of $\mathbf{X}_t$ and $\mathbf{H}_{t-1}$
 and
 concatenation of $\mathbf{W}_{xh}$ and $\mathbf{W}_{hh}$.
-Though this can be proven in mathematics, in the following we just use a simple code snippet to show this.
+Though this can be proven mathematically, in the following we just use a simple code snippet as a demonstration.
 To begin with,
 we define matrices `X`, `W_xh`, `H`, and `W_hh`, whose shapes are (3, 1), (1, 4), (3, 4), and (4, 4), respectively.
-Multiplying `X` by `W_xh`, and `H` by `W_hh`, respectively, and then adding these two multiplications, we obtain a matrix of shape (3, 4).
+Multiplying `X` by `W_xh`, and `H` by `W_hh`, and then adding these two products, we obtain a matrix of shape (3, 4).

 ```{.python .input}